RobDWaller/ReallySimpleJWT/readme.md

 ## Basic Usage

-For basic usage the library exposes a set of static methods via the `ReallySimpleJWT\Token` class.
-This allows a developer to create and validate a token, with a user identifier and a token expiration time, via two method calls.
+For basic usage the library exposes a set of static methods via the `ReallySimpleJWT\Token` class which allow a developer to create and validate basic JSON Web Tokens.

 ### Create Token